Linda Wright Hartgen

-Linda Wright Hartgen (née Gardner) is an American politician from Idaho.
-She is a Republican member of Idaho House of Representatives for District 24, seat B.
+Linda Wright Hartgen (née Gardner) (born March 21, 1949) is an American politician.
+A member of the Republican Party, she has served in the Idaho Senate since 2022.
+She was previously a member of the Idaho House of Representatives for District 24, seat B.

 Education

 In 1991, Hartgen earned a Bachelor of Science in business management from Lewis–Clark State College.

 Career

 In 1991, Hartgen became a court clerk, until 1992.
 From 1992 to 2015, she was a trial court administrator at the Idaho Supreme Court.

 On November 6, 2018, Hartgen won the election and became a Republican member of Idaho House of Representatives for District 24, seat B. Hartgen defeated Deborah Silver and Anthony Tomkins with 57.7% of the votes.

 Hartgen has announced that she will be running for the seat of retiring state senator Lee Heider, from District 24.

 Personal life

 Hartgen's husband was Stephen Hartgen who died on 31 December 2021.
 She has three children.
 Hartgen and her family live in Twin Falls, Idaho.